PentoHQ/tech-challenge-frontend/Notes.md

 Feel free to structure it anyway you want, with as many sections as you wish, make it yours!
 But don't forget to commit it with the rest of your code 😄

+## Intro

+Hey guys!
+I tried to be consistent in my approach and finish the Sessions page until it had that minimum viable product look & feel 😄 Below this small introduction, you'll find an inbox with the objectives I tried to accomplish.
+You'll be able to see that some of the tasks you asked for have been completed, while others have not.

 ## Inbox

 - [x] On page reload, the user has to log-in again
 - [x] Countdown component
-- [ ] Improve session interactions
+- [x] Improve session interactions (bug on running sessions)
-- [ ] Make the session list scrollable
+- [x] Make the session list scrollable
-- [ ] Improve global loading (add a good loading spinner)
+- [x] Improve global loading (add a good loading spinner)
-- [ ] Loading indicator on sessions could use a revamp (maybe add a loading skeleton)
+- [x] Loading indicator on sessions could use a revamp (maybe add a loading skeleton)
+- [x] Create modal when clicking in a session (beware of event propagation in play button)
 - [ ] Add weekly and daily summaries
-- [ ] Create modal when clicking in a session (beware of event propagation in play button)
-- [ ] Size attribute doesn't seem to work in any component (probably leftover mistake from creating generic components)
 - [ ] Logout feature missing

-## Issues found
+## Improvements made

 - Having to login at each page reload is a pain in the a\*\*.
 So, I took the liberty of caching the auth tokens in localstorage for a better DX/UX.
-- Some tests seem to expect enzyme but the project is not prepared for it.
-I used @testing-library for the components created for this project.
-Overall, the project could use some more unit and e2e tests.
+- Install `react-content-loader`, a lightweight solution to implement beautiful loading skeletons.
+- In order to simplify SessionControls logic, the `useRunningSession` hook is now being used only on the parent component
+- Disable play button when switching sessions if the switch is already in progress (avoiding the page to crash with the error)
+- `EditSession` modal created to update the session name
+- Add tests to Modal

+## TODO but ran out of time 😅

+- Improve accessibility on Modal component (implement focus trap; focus on input when modal opens and return to the element that opened the modal on close)
+- Probably the session list could be sorted in the opposite way, with the most recent sessions on top for a more relevant context
+- A delete button next to every session
+- Implement a logout button at the top right of the page
+- Better management of Apollo through [cache system](https://www.apollographql.com/docs/react/caching/cache-configuration/), instead of refetching queries everytime a mutation is executed
+- The Sessions page took all my time, leaving the Stats page with no juicy updates 💔
+- Add error state to input fields when trying to submit an empty string (for instance, on EditSession)
+- Implement banner notifications to show errors or relevant information to the user

-## Improvements
+## Observations

-- Create the CountDown timer (it actually counts up) and removed the `startDate` dependency, since this prop was, in my opinion, hampering the component logic in `RunningSession`.
+- Responsive design was not interpreted as a priority for me.
+For instance, if we reduce the viewport horizontally on the Sessions page, the loading skeletons don't adjust properly to mobile widths.
+In order to use the loading skeleton with a dynamic viewport, we can pass the width of the container to the skeleton component and calculate the svg coordinates from it.
+For this to happen, an event listener on `resize` is needed.